Two-dimensional categorified Hall algebras: Two-dimensional categorified Hall algebras

 On the other hand, Corollary~\ref{cor:ind_qcoh} provides a right-lax symmetric monoidal functor

 In particular, we obtain a \textit{refinement} of \eqref{eq:QCohE1}, i.e., the stable pro-category

-acquires a canonical $\mathbb E_1$-algebra structure.
+acquires a canonical $\mathbb E_1$-monoidal structure.
 The colimit is taken over all quasi-compact open substacks of $\bfCoh(X)$ (but an easy cofinality argument shows that one can also employ a chosen quasi-compact exhaustion of $\bfCoh(X)$).

 Now, we see how to replace $\catQCoh$ by $\catCohb$.

 \begin{definition} A morphism $f \colon X \to Y$ in $\Ind(\dGeom^{\mathsf{qc}})$ is said to be \textit{ind-derived lci} if for every $Z \in \dGeom^{\mathsf{qc}}$ and any morphism $Z \to Y$, the pullback $X \times_Y Z$ is a quasi-compact derived geometric stack and the map $X \times_Y Z \to Z$ is derived lci. \end{definition}